Safe Drinking Mug Materials

 Choosing Promotional Drinkware That's Made From Safe Materials

-With so much controversy over food/beverage container materials, is it safe to drink your beloved morning coffee out of ANYTHING?
-Do we all need to invest in a pottery wheel and start making our own drinkware?
+How does one find and choose a coffee mug or beverage containers made of materials safe enough to drink out of and without having to invest in a pottery wheel and start making our own drinkware?
 Personally, I vote for coconuts shells they are biodegradable, renewable, cheap, natural, and plentiful, right?
 Until such time as everyone gets on board with my coconut plan, it seems that we must choose one of the “lesser evils” to tote our coffee as we traipse about town or the office, lest we continue to negatively impact the environment with disposable coffee cups…but which mug travels best?

 A nice plastic one would be easy on the wallet and the environment, but everyone's losing their mind over BPA.
 But hold on…only certain plastics contain it, so no need to throw out your favorite travel mug.
 Then there are also those who insist the plastic will change the flavor, but smart folks have a solution to combat this in plastic mugs.
 And we're back to plastic being affordable, recyclable, and super versatile.
 All that being said, there's often no converting those devoted to stainless steel or ceramic.